argentagsw/taggy_demux/README.md

-# ArgenTAG single-cell software pipelines
+# ArgenTag single-cell read demultiplexing pipelines

+Demultiplexing refers to the process of identifying the barcode(s) that each sequencing read from sequencing experiment is tagged with.
+Reads with common barcodes are assigned to the same cell.
+Currently, there are two alternatives for demultiplexing single-cell data generated on the ArgenTag platform:

+* **In-house single-cell pipeline**.
+This is the main processing pipeline used internally by the ArgenTag team to process internally and externally generated data.
+Typically, users upload their data to ArgenTag's AWS servers, where it is processed by our team to generate demultiplexed read files along with reports and supplementary files.

++ **Customer-facing pipeline**.
+For users who are unwilling or unable to disclose sequencing data (e.g. due to regulatory requirements), we also provide a simplified standalone version of our software which can be run directly by users.

+Both pipeline versions are briefly described below.
+For the customer-facing pipeline, example commands are also provided.
+In either case, the main output of the pipeline is a set of demultiplexed, trimmed reads, which can be fed to a downstream analysis pipeline (e.g. the [FLAMES-based downstream analysis pipeline](#FLAMES-based-downstream-analysis-pipeline).

 ## In-house single-cell pipeline

 ![In-house single-cell pipeline overview](img/in-house.png)
 ### bam2fastq

-Takes FASTQ Reads from the ONT Dorado basecaller in HAC/SUP modes or the PacBio Kinnex Skera output For basecallers which produce bam output, conversion to fastq is required.
+Takes FASTQ Reads from the ONT Dorado basecaller in HAC/SUP modes or the PacBio Kinnex Skera output.
+For basecallers which produce bam output, conversion to fastq is required.
 This can be readily achieved with gnutils, samtools and/or dedicated tools.

 ### darwin.sh